Cross-campus CS Students

 - AP CS courses cannot be used to fulfill this requirement.

-- Taking CS 5 in a different semester or summer session cannot be used to fulfill this requirement.
+- Taking CS 5 in a different semester or during the summer session cannot fulfill this requirement.

-- Receiving a failing grade in CS 5 will prevent a student from being able to major in CS.
+- Receiving a failing grade in CS 5 will prevent a student from majoring in CS.

 - CS 5, if taught at other institutions, is intended for non-CS majors and cannot be used to meet the requirement to become a CS major.